eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 ### VS Code
 If you'd enjoy a more IDE type of environment, [check out VS Code](https://code.visualstudio.com).
 Follow the [installation directions](https://github.com/julia-vscode/julia-vscode#getting-started) for the [Julia VS Code extension](https://www.julia-vscode.org).

+#### VS Code Remote - SSH setup
+VS Code's [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension allows you to connect and open a remote folder on any remote machine with a running SSH server.
+Once connected to a server, you can interact with files and folders anywhere on the remote filesystem ([more](https://code.visualstudio.com/docs/remote/ssh)).

+1. To get started, follow [the install steps](https://code.visualstudio.com/docs/remote/ssh#_installation).
+2. Then, you can [connect to a remote host](https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host), using `ssh user@hostname` and your password (selecting `Remote-SSH: Connect to Host...` from the Command Palette).
+3. [Advanced options](https://code.visualstudio.com/docs/remote/ssh#_remember-hosts-and-advanced-settings) permit you to [access a remote compute node from within VS Code](#connect_to_the_machine_and_to_your_compute_node_from_vs_code) (e.g. a GPU node on `octopus`).

 ## Running Julia